Uninett/nav/doc/howto/using_the_api.rst

 Tokens
 ======

 Authentication and authorization is done by tokens.
-Currently the API is very simple - either you have access (a token) or you do not.
-Depending on the needs that occur this may or may not change.
-The API is currently read-only.
+A token gives you access to zero or more endpoints and read or read and write permissions. *Not all endpoints support write operations*.

 How to get a token
 ------------------

-You need to log in to the NAV installation you want data from as an administrator.
-Then go to ``/api/token``.
-The string you see then is your token.
+Tokens are administrated from the `User and API Administration
+</useradmin/tokens/>`_ page in NAV.

 How to use the token